MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/preparing-to-debug-the-service-application.md

 # Preparing to Debug the Service Application

 This topic lists all the preparatory steps that may be required prior to debugging a service application.
 Which steps are required in your scenario depends on which attach option you have chosen and which debugging configuration you have chosen.
-For a list of these choices, see [Choosing the Best Method](choosing-the-best-method.md).
+For a list of these choices, see [Choosing the best method to debug a service application](choosing-the-best-method.md).

 Each of the preparatory steps described in this topic specifies the conditions under which it is required.
 These steps can be done in any order.